Chapter 8 : Love rule #8

 Love rule #8 - If you love someone, let them go.
 If they don’t come back, beat them with a stick

-Winter always has been my favourite time at Hogwarts.
-Back in my parent’s day, the castle wasn’t even heated, but these days it is.
-The suits of armour get woolie hats and scarves, and the house elves keep the fires roaring.
-Everything is so cosy, and I love nothing more than waking up to find out it snowed overnight.
+Winter had always been one my favourite times at Hogwarts.
+Back in my parent’s day the castle was hardly heated, but these days we had under-floor heating and fires in every classroom.
+The suits of armour got woolie hats and scarves, and the house elves kept the fires roaring.
+Everything was so cosy, and I loved nothing more than waking up to find out it snowed overnight.
 Even though it was only mid-November, the temperature was plummeting by the day, and every day I woke up, I ran to the window to see if it had snowed yet.

 Albus was still talking.
 “And her hair, Rosie, her hair!
 Have you seen it?
 So dark and soft.
 Although, Callie’s is soft too.
 And I like blonde better anyway.
 Callie has such blue eyes.
 Callie said the funniest thing the other day, she-“

 But I’d tuned out.
 Boys were stupid.
 Albus was stupid.
 It was so obvious to me that he liked Callie more than Sophie now, but he didn’t want to admit it.
 I absently poked at my tummy as he spoke, wondering if it was getting any smaller.
 A piece of apple this morning and some carrots last night surely won't make me put on weight?

 “- And even though Sophie isn’t with Petey any more, Callie reckons she doesn’t like anyone else yet.
 Callie told me that for Christmas she and her family-“

 I tried to ignore my rumbling tummy and turned back to my Potions work, quickly finishing the essay before moving onto my next assignment.
 These days, I was finding it harder and harder to focus on my school work.
 I decided to combat the problem by just working through everything as quick as possible, and then going back and fixing it all later.
 The method was working great so far, my marks hadn’t even dropped.